-PageFlip Firefly Bluetooth/USB
+PageFlip Butterfly, Firefly and Dragonfly Bluetooth

-The Firefly is a very well-engineered, robust page turner pedal.
-It can be used wirelessly via Bluetooth or wired via USB.
+These are all very well-engineered, robust page turner pedals.
 The pedal is powered by two non-rechargeable, AA batteries.
-The Firefly is very easy to pair and configure using the set of switches on the pedal.
-It has two LEDs built in to the pedals for use when the stage is in darkness.
+They are very easy to pair and configure using the set of switches on the pedal.
+The Firefly and Dragonfly have two LEDs built in to the pedals for use when the stage is in darkness.
 There is good mechanical feedback when operating the pedal.
 Battery life is several hundred hours of use.